apolitical/impl-display-for-vec/README.md

 }
 ```

-Should print out:
+We want it to print:

 ```
 Sgt.
 Pepper's Lonely Hearts Club Band (The Beatles)
 ```

-To do this, all we need to do is implement the Display trait for Album:
+To do this, we implement the `std::fmt::Display` trait for Album to format the output

 ```rust
 use std::fmt;